annemnvz/TTS-toolkit/README.md

 And run the recipe you need to use.

-Remember to modify paths and files or tools if needed.
+Remember to modify paths and files or adjust to other tools if needed.